jiyeonsongg/cse185-project/README.md

 # cse185-project
 CSE 185 Final Project: Peak Calling Implementation for Mouse Liver ChIP-seq

+## Title/description: PEAK-A-VIEW

-## Members:
+## Contributions:
-- Jiyeon Song
+- Jiyeon Song: jis036@ucsd.edu
-- Ivana Roque
+- Ivana Roque: iroque@ucsd.edu
-- Jacob Ketchum
+- Jacob Ketchum: dketchum@ucsd.edu

 We are aiming to build **a peak calling tool by using Python script and their visualization methods**.
 We are planning to compare our tool to the findPeaks algorithm in Homer.